1642 CHARLES I EXETER MINT GALLOPING HORSEMAN HALFCROWN

 Charles I (1625 - 49) Exeter Mint (1643 - 46) Halfcrown, 1642, m.m. rose, king on horse of neat style, galloping over arms, in his right hand he holds a baton rev. oval garnished shield with date (1642) in cartouche at bottom (Bull 663/22 (61-35); Besly L22; SCBI Brooker 1013; N 2534; S 3071).

-Extremely rare, signs of tooling in attempt to remove old gilding.
 The 1642 Exeter Mint Halfcrown of Charles I, is one of the most intriguing and rare coins issued during the English Civil War.
 For decades numismatists have debated its authenticity, due to its far greater artistic detail when compared with other coins struck from this era and further confusion has been caused by its origin.
+Extremely rare, signs of tooling in attempt to remove its contemporary gilding

 Ex H M Lingford, collection bt Baldwin 1951